 They braced me at age 10/11 and at by 12 the curves were progressing rapidly.
 It was 7th grade (November 11, 1993) went in to get my T1-T6 fused.
 They placed two Harrington rods that were made of Titanium.
 They also took bone from my lower left hip to fuse with my spine.
 This kept me in the hospital for 2 weeks with a morphine drip and Tylenol 3s for my back pain.

-Recovery and Return to Normal Life
+Recovery and Return to Normal Life from Chronic Back Pain

 I recovered and became a top athlete, playing soccer, basketball (AAU) and running track.
 I still spent many mornings at physical therapy.
 Even then I would always feel the pain, but it could be managed by Tylenol.